jianzhnie/awesome-open-chatgpt/README.md

 ## [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV)

-ChatRWKV is like ChatGPT but powered by RWKV (100% RNN) language model, and open source.
+[ChatRWKV](https://github.com/BlinkDL/ChatRWKV) is an open-source chatbot powered by RWKV, an RNN with Transformer-level LLM performance language model.
+Model results are comparable with those of ChatGPT.
+The model uses RNNs.
+Fine-tuning of the model was done using Stanford Alpaca and other datasets.

 Tags: Full